minwukim/minwukim.github.io/_pages/about.md

 ---
 Hello world! 👋
 ===
+I’m Minwu, a researcher at Seoul National University, advised by [Youngjae Yu](https://pi.snu.ac.kr/).
+I am working on building world-event forecasting models/systems.

-I’m Minwu, a researcher at New York University Abu Dhabi, where I’m fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
+Before that, I was in New York University Abu Dhabi, where I was fortunate to be advised by [Keith Ross](https://sites.google.com/nyu.edu/keithross/), working on LLM reasoning.
 I also completed my undergraduate degree here, majoring in Computer Science.

-My research focuses on **LLM Reasoning**.
-Recently, I have been particularly interested in:

-* Identifying and addressing the limitations of RLVR.
-* Expanding capability to solve 'hard' problems (pass@k=0% problems) for LLMs ([link](https://github.com/rdi-berkeley/awesome-RLVR-boundary)).
-* Compositional generalization & Creativity.
-* Synthetic data that better capture the human cognitive process during reasoning.
-* Test-time scaling methodologies that enable more effective reasoning and with longer memory.

 Before that, I worked in computational finance as well, particularly in corporate finance and macroeconomics.